 Earthlyours

-What Is Reef-Safe Sunscreen: Why It Matters & How to Choose One
+What Is Reef-Safe Sunscreen?
+Why It Matters for Coral Reefs

 What if your sunscreen was harming the ocean?

-Every year, 14,000 tons of sunscreen seep into our seas, and most of it is toxic to coral reefs.
+Every year, an estimated 14,000 tons of sunscreen enter our seas.
+Much of it contains chemicals linked to coral reef damage.

 It’s time we choose better — for our skin and the planet.

-Discover what ‘reef-safe’ really means and how you can make a difference, one bottle at a time.”
+Discover what reef-safe really means and how small, everyday choices can help protect marine life, one bottle at a time.

-Imagine this: You're on a gorgeous beach, waves lapping at your feet, sunscreen on your skin.
+Imagine this: you’re standing on a beautiful beach, waves at your feet, sunscreen on your skin.
 You feel protected.
-But under the surface of that crystal-clear water, coral reefs are quietly suffocating — and most of us have no idea that our daily skincare routine could be a part of the problem.
+But beneath that clear water, coral reefs are quietly struggling — and most of us don’t realise that our daily skincare routine may be part of the problem.

 What Is Reef-Safe Sunscreen?

-Reef-safe" sunscreen means it doesn't contain ingredients that harm coral reefs or marine ecosystems.
-Most reef-safe sunscreens use non-nano zinc oxide or titanium dioxide, both of which sit on the skin's surface to reflect UV rays rather than getting absorbed into the skin or the sea.
+Reef-safe sunscreen refers to sun protection formulas that avoid ingredients known to harm coral reefs and marine life.
+Most reef-conscious sunscreens rely on non-nano zinc oxide or titanium dioxide, mineral filters that sit on the skin’s surface and reflect UV rays instead of dissolving into the water.

 So, what makes reef-safe sunscreen different?